House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lynx 3-foot one-man saw

 Lynx’s 3-foot blade is our pick for the best crosscut saw on the market.
-It’s advertised as a one-person saw, but comes with a movable auxiliary blade that can be attached so a second user can join in.
+It’s advertised as a one-person saw but comes with a movable auxiliary blade that can be attached so a second user can join in.
+This saw is ideal for all sorts of forestry and yard work.
+We used it for felling trees, crosscutting logs, and chopping firewood, and found it to be a fantastic asset every time.

+It’s made of 1.5mm CS80 steel for a tough, durable blade that weighs less than 4 pounds.
+The beech handles can stand up to a lot of punishment.
 The blade uses the Great American tooth pattern, which places a gullet every three teeth to clear away wood chips and waste as you cut.
-It takes some elbow grease as every other crosscut saw, but cuts smoothly enough that you’ll feel like it’s working with you rather than fighting you.
+It takes some elbow grease but cuts smoothly enough that you’ll feel like it’s working with you rather than fighting you.

 On harder woods, the teeth tend to degrade quickly.
-Fortunately, Lynx gets out ahead of the problem by making the blade simple for beginners to resharpen.
+Fortunately, Lynx gets ahead of the problem by making the blade simple for beginners to resharpen.
 Other than that, the only downside we can think of is that the main handle is a little small.

 Pros